 With the Suppression of the Monasteries in the 1530s, these lands became the property of the Crown.
 According to Weston St John Joyce in his book, The Neighbourhood of Dublin, first published 1912.
 These lands together with additional lands north of the River were ceded to Sir Richard Sutton in 1611 in exchange for certain lands in Cornwall.
 Sutton later sold the lands to Sir Edward Fisher, who built a house he called 'The Phoenix' on an elevated site, later occupied by the Magazine Fort.
-In 1618, the Crown reacquired the lands from Sir Edward Fisher.
-The Crown then went on to purchase adjacent lands so as to assemble lands for a Viceregal demesne and deer park.
+In 1618, the Crown reacquired the lands for a Viceregal demesne and deer park.
 In the 1660s, sufficient lands having been assembled, it was decided to build a wall around the main part of the lands north of the River to enclose the deer park, which became the Phoenix Park.
 The Crown still held lands outside the wall, lands on the north side of the Liffey between the Park and the River and extensive lands south of the River.